 It would be interesting though to compare these waste collection fees to fees in other areas, and, it would also be interesting to consider the opportunity cost of paying these collection fees vs collection fees for other waste management types.

 8. Provide Employment Opportunities Through The Recycling System

-- [in some cases] for each ton of material, 20 more jobs are created when you recycle than if you put that material in a landfill
+[In some cases,] for each ton of material, 20 more jobs are created for recycling compared to if that material is put in a landfill